 - Decide the suitability of various imaging and sensing technologies for a specific application.

 - Generate clear, concise and high quality documentation and reports for communication of complex integrated ideas.

 - Design and justify implementations of cutting-edge sensing technology considering technical, user and commercial requirements and limitations.

 - Plan and negotiate with peers to achieve an optimal outcome in an extended and multi-faceted project.

-Students are required to achieve at least 45% in the total continuous assessment component (assignments, tests, laboratory reports) and at least 45% in the mid-semester examination component and an overall mark of 50% to achieve a pass grade in the unit.
+Students are required to achieve at least 45% in the total continuous assessment component and at least 45% in the final examination component and an overall mark of 50% to achieve a pass grade in the unit.
 Students failing to achieve this requirement will be given a maximum of 45% in the unit.

 Weeks 1-6: 4 hours lectures, 1 hour tutorials and 6 hours of private study